-Following on from my last posts – Do you control your marketing – Which highlighted the importance of your website in your marketing mix, I thought it would be worth devoting a post to the subject of websites, and more specifically, web hosting
+Alongside our latest podcast, where we talk about the importance of things like email hosting and domains, I thought it would be worth devoting a post to the subject of websites, and more specifically, web hosting

 Web hosts are not created equal